aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

 {-# NOINLINE optionalDict #-}
 ```

-But instead of working with `optionalDict` directly it is often simpler to use some combinators defined in terms of it,
+Instead of working with `optionalDict` directly it is often simpler to use some combinators defined in terms of it, e.g.
-e.g.

 ```haskell
 isSatisfied :: forall c .
 Optionally c => Bool